maria-korosteleva/Garment-Pattern-Estimation/ReadMe.md

 # Estimating 2D pattern from a 3D garment

+Provides tools to train and run the pattern prediction model on 3D garment geometry

 ## Licensing
 This is work-in-progress, and licensing terms are not finalized.
 If you want to use this code, contact the authors.

-## Modules
+## Data
 ---

-### Data Creation

-Provides tools for creating datasets of 3D garments with patterns.
-See [Data Creation Readme](data_generation/ReadMe.md).

-### Training and evaluating Neural Network to predict pattern from 3D garment model

-Provides tools to train and run the pattern prediction model on 3D garment geometry
+This NN training code uses dataset created with [Garment-Pattern-Data](https://motionlab.kaist.ac.kr/git/mariako/Garment-Pattern-Data).
+* Data is available from Maria, on Lab GPU server & on [Beyori's Dropbox](https://www.dropbox.com/sh/s7np66uisrr5g3k/AAC-ScwVh-938V4J2R5rbvHIa?dl=0)

 ## Filesystem paths settings
 ---
 Create system.json file in the root of this directory with your machine's file paths using system.template.json as a template. system.json should include the following:
-* General
 * path for creating logs at (including generated data from dataset generation routined & NN predictions) ('output')

-* Data generation & Simulation resources
-    * path to pattern templates folder ('templates_path')
-    * path to folder containing body files ('bodies_path')
-    * path to folder containing rendering setup (scenes) ('scenes_path')
-    * path to folder with simulation\rendering configurations ('sim_configs_path')

-* NN Training references
 * path to finalized garment datasets that could be used for training NN ('datasets_path')
 * username for wandb tool for correct experiment tracking ('wandb_username')

 ## Dependencies
 ---

+### Custom Data loading

+* [Garment-Pattern-Data](https://motionlab.kaist.ac.kr/git/mariako/Garment-Pattern-Data) code (for pattern loading)
+* Add `Garment-Pattern-Data/packages` to `PYTHONPATH` on your system for correct importing of our custom modules.

+### Other
 * Developed and tested on Python 3.6+
 * For libs, `requirements.txt` is given for a refence, but due to the specifics of some packages, using `pip install -r requirements.txt` will likely fail
 * When planning to use [PyTorch] with CUDA enables, it's recommended to install it using `conda` to explicitely install cudatools: